Growing Your Own Perfect Peonies

 One of the largest peony types, it is also a double blossom and it is supposed to be light pastel pink in color.
 However mine are more of a medium pink this year, so I am not sure if this has anything to do with the ph of my soil.
 I am still researching that and will update you as I learn more.
 All I know so far is that when they set off additional shoots they can be lighter, but nothing yet about why they could be darker other than they were possibly mis-labeled?
 Introduced in 1906, this longtime favorite blooms dependably year after year and presents a healthy amount of emerald green foliage to add interest to the garden throughout the season.
 They are highly fragrant and smell fantastic.Like all peonies, this one is deer resistant, cold hardy and extremely long-lived, which are all very important things where we live since it gets cold and we have a ton of deer and wildlife.
 Peonies are considered perennials which means they go dormant in the winter but will return every spring.
 This means you will need to cut back the dead foliage in the fall and it will leave a hole in your landscape plan so keep that in mind as you plant them.
 For that reason I like to keep mine in areas with places that have evergreen shrubs surrounding the space to keep visual interest in the off seasons.
 That is just an easy tip for winter gardens when all your other pretties are not blooming.

 This is one of the two varieties I added this year to hopefully get some lighter pink blossoms.
 Considered a soft cuddly pink double blossom with a hint of rose at the base of the bloom.
 Dark glossy foliage on strong stems with very healthy growth habit.
 Pillow Talk is an American Peony Society Gold Medal Award Winner and usually is only available to be grown from a bare root.
-I only had a few blossoms this year to show since I planted them mid growing season which in Georgia is May.
+While I only had a few blossoms this year to show since I just planted them mid growing season, which in Georgia is May.
+I also have purchased a few more under the name of Shirley Temple as well for next year.

 This is considered one of the finest specimens of a single peony.
 A large blossom with crepe paper petals and ruffled edges surrounding a golden yellow center, they are good for zones 3-8.
 Since this flower needs a little less cold weather than other varieties, it is a popular choice in the South.
 Very flexible stems so no staking is required, slightly fragrant and they make excellent cutting flowers with a long vase life of over a week.
 Deer and rabbit resistant but highly attractive to butterflies.